-Join the next AMS livestream as we investigate how designers and engineers at Ford, Gestamp and key suppliers are using innovative materials and creating light-weight architectures to ensure more sustainable vehicles and efficient production, including for models like the Ford F-150 Lightning and Maverick compact truck.
+This livestream investigates how designers and engineers at Ford, Gestamp and key suppliers are using innovative materials and creating lightweight architectures, including for models like the Ford F-150 Lightning and Maverick compact truck.

 Chassis components keep the wheels from falling off the EV revolution.
 Illya Verpraet found out how Gestamp is managing the change with material and quality control innovation

 This AMS Livestream Hour episode discusses how automotive manufacturers are making their plants and value chains more sustainable through new processes and technology, with special guests including Scania and ArcelorMittal.
 Watch and download slides.